solidpixel/solidpixel.github.io/_posts/2021-12-09-branches_in_shaders.md

 However, the GPU isn't the only thing you are trying to optimize.
-Using some uniform branches to control shader behavior can significantly reduce the number of program variants you need to manage, which in turn help other aspects of performance such as making batching easier.
+Using some uniform branches to control shader behavior can significantly reduce the number of program variants you need to manage, which in turn helps other aspects of performance such as making batching easier.
 Find a pragmatic balance.